mimblewimble/mwixnet/README.md

 ### Setup
 #### init-config
-To setup a new server, run `mwixnet --pass "server-password-here" init-config`.
+To setup a new server, run `mwixnet init-config`.
+Then enter a password for the server key when prompted.

 This will generate a key for the server and then create a new config file named `mwixnet-config.toml` in the current working directory.
 The configuration file will contain the private key of the server encrypted with the server password you provided.

 **Back this config file up!
 It's the only copy of the server's private key!**

 #### Wallet
 A grin-wallet account must be created for receiving extra mwixnet fees.
+The wallet's owner API should be available (run `grin-wallet owner_api`).

 ### Usage
-With your wallet and fully synced node both online and listening at the addresses configured, the mwixnet server can be started by running `mwixnet --pass "server-password-here" --wallet_pass "wallet-password-here"`
+With your wallet and fully synced node both online and listening at the addresses configured, the mwixnet server can be started by running `mwixnet` and providing the server key password and wallet password when prompted.

 ### SWAP API
 The first CoinSwap server (n<sub>1</sub>) provides the `swap` API, publicly available for use by GRIN wallets.